 Transactions in foreign currencies are translated at the exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate ruling at the reporting date.
-Foreign exchange differences arising on translation are recognized in the income statement part of the statement of profit and loss and other comprehensive income.
+Foreign exchange differences arising on translation are recognized in the statement of profit and loss and other comprehensive income.
 Non-monetary assets and liabilities denominated in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.

-2.4.
-Intangible assets
+2.4 Intangible assets